Connect with a certified trainer for free

 Symptoms

 Plantar fasciitis generally presents itself as pain on the bottom of the heel.
 It may be sharp at times and a dull ache at other times.
-Pain in the heel is most commonly felt when:
+Heel pain is most commonly felt when:

 • Getting up from a seated position